shrinerb/shrine/doc/plugins/backgrounding.md

 # Backgrounding

-The `backgrounding` plugin enables you to move promoting and deleting of files from record's lifecycle into background jobs.
+The [`backgrounding`][backgrounding] plugin enables you to move promoting and deleting of files from record's lifecycle into background jobs.
 This is especially useful if you're doing processing and/or you're storing files on an external storage service.

 The plugin provides `Attacher.promote` and `Attacher.delete` methods, which allow you to hook up to promoting and deleting and spawn background jobs, by